 Many hikers like merino wool for a winter base layer.
 The material is soft, breathable, sweat-wicking, and dries incredibly quickly.
 As an added bonus, wool has antimicrobial properties that help to prevent odors from forming.
 I like the MERIWOOL Mens Base Layer.

 If you don’t like wearing animal products, synthetic materials like polyester make a good alternative to wool.
 They have excellent sweat-wicking properties and dry almost as quickly.
 Another benefit to synthetics is that they also feel great against the skin.
 Polyester base layers are also much more affordable than wool options.

 This is your main insulating layer.
 You want to choose a material with a good amount of loft that will trap your body heat inside to keep you warm.

-Down is another popular mid layer option.
+Down is another popular mid-layer option.
 The material provides a lot of warmth for its weight.
 It’s also compressible and easily packable when not in use.
 The biggest drawback to down is that it loses its insulation properties when it gets wet.
-It is also slow to dry and doesn’t breath very well.
+It is also slow to dry and doesn’t breathe very well.